Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/MCAmericanEngine.rst

 .. hint::
   Why instance two kernels of MCAmericanEnginePricing with UN=4 instead of using one pricing kernel with UN=8?

   For one pricing kernel with UN=4, the resource it used is around 74% of one SLR.
-When UN=8, two SLRs are required to fit 1 kernel.
+When UN=8, two SLRs are required to fit one kernel.
 This means that cross SLR for single kernel has to be processed.
 This may decrease the overall frequency dramatically.
 In real applications, we are always trying to avoid cross SLR place & routing.
 Using two exactly the same pricing kernel with UN=4, each kernel can be successfully placed on one SLR.
 The cross SLR logic can be avoided.
 Therefore, two pricing kernels with UN=4 are employed in the end.

 .. toctree::
    :maxdepth: 1

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: